 The built-in table is small but on unix it is augmented by the local system's mime.types file(s) if available under one or more of these names:

 /etc/mime.types /etc/apache2/mime.types /etc/apache/mime.types

-Windows system mime types are extracted from registry.
+On Windows, MIME types are extracted from the registry.

 Text types have the charset parameter set to "utf-8" by default.